-Before making any investment decision, however, do your own research and never invest more than you can afford to lose.
+Before making any investment decision, however, please research first and never invest money more than traders afford to lose.

 Looking to learn more about other cryptocurrencies:

-We hope that this guide will help you on your journey to buying, owning and trading DOT.
+We hope that this beginner’s guide will help traders on the journey to buying, holding, and trading DOT.
 To start trading Polkadot CFDs with Axi today, click here.